CT-Data-Collaborative/reports/README.md

 ## PDF Serving Application

 #### Installation Instructions
+##### Local Deployment
+The easiest way to get the report server running is simply to run it locally.
+To do so, it is as simple as cloning the repository, navigating to the directory, and running `vagrant up`.

+##### Other Deployment
 If you are deploying this application to an existing server or vagrantbox, you will need to ensure that all the required system package dependencies are installed via step 1.
 If you using the included Vagrantfile to build an isolated vagrant box, the existing provision.sh script will install all the necessary requirements including node (step 7).

 1. Install dependencies: